Prevent Breast Cancer Snowdon Triple Challenge

 How fit do I need to be?

+Training and a good level of fitness is definitely required.
+As much preparation and training you put in beforehand the better chance of success you have.
 A general overall fitness is a good start.
 The ideal training for the Snowdon Triple Challenge is getting out there and actually training on your bike or in the hills walking.
 However, if you do not have the luxury of living in the hills or time to go out, then the stairs at home (or an office block of flats with lots of stairs) are a great place to start training.
 Remember to use the walking boots that you will be walking in after the first month of training to get them worn in.
 If you have never cycled before, this ride is still achievable with the correct ride preparation.
 Start at least 3 months ahead of the ride with some short distances at weekends and whenever you can during the week.
 5-10 miles is not a great distance and will help your bottom and legs get used to it all.